IceHe/lib/java/cmd/java.md

 `-XX:LogFile=path`

 - Sets the **path and file name to where log data is written.**
-    - By default, the file is created in the current working directory, and it’s named hotspot.log.
+    - By default, the file is created in the current working directory, and it's named hotspot.log.
 - _Oracle Solaris, Linux, and macOS: The following example shows how to set the log file to `/var/log/java/hotspot.log` :_
     - _`-XX:LogFile=/var/log/java/hotspot.log`_